falco442/Cakephp-TokenPlugin/README.md

 ```

 **Note**:
-* the reset token task will take '-15days' as base token life, but you can customize the shell
+* the reset token task will take '-15 days' as base token life, but you can customize the shell
 * the shell take the model `User` as base, but you can set any model you like

 Type in console